SBNSoftware/SBNSoftware.github.io/AnalysisInfrastructure/ReleaseManagement/sbncode_instructions.md

 </pre>
 Here the qualifier option should include base qualifer (e.g. "e26"), built type (debug or prof), and the s-qualifier (e.g. "s131").

+Update_larsoft_version.sh should work with any set of checked out packages, not just sbncode.

 ### update_sbncode_version.sh <a name="update_sbncode_version.sh"/>

 Script update_sbncode_version.sh updates the version of an sbncode package only if necessary.
 That is, it updates the